wkumari/draft-vandergaast-edns-client-subnet/README.md

-   When probing, it is important that several things are probed: support for ECS, support for EDNS0, support for EDNS0 options, or possibly an unreachable Nameserver.
-Various implementations are known to drop DNS packets with OPT RRs (with or without options), thus several probes are required to discover what is supported.
+   When probing, it is important that several things are probed: support for ECS, support for EDNS0, support for EDNS0 options, or possibly an

-   Probing, if implemented, MUST be repeated periodically (i.e.  daily).
-   If an Authoritative Nameserver indicates ECS support for one zone, it